-Social media platforms present new risks and challenges to our business.
+Social media platforms and artificial intelligence-based platforms present new risks and challenges to our business.

 As social media continues to expand, it also presents us with new risks and challenges.
-Social media is increasingly being used to communicate information about the Company, our programs and the diseases our therapeutics are being developed to treat.
+Social media is increasingly being used to communicate information about us, our programs and the diseases our therapeutics are being developed to treat.
 Social media practices in the pharmaceutical and biotechnology industries are evolving, which creates uncertainty and risk of noncompliance with regulations applicable to our business.
 For example, patients may use social media platforms to comment on the effectiveness of, or adverse experiences with, a product or a product candidate, which could result in reporting obligations or other consequences.
 Further, the accidental or intentional disclosure of non-public information by our workforce or others through media channels could lead to information loss.
 In addition, there is a risk of inappropriate disclosure of sensitive information or negative or inaccurate posts or comments about us, our products, or our product candidates on any social media platform.
+The nature of social media prevents us from having real-time control over postings about us on social media.
+We may not be able to reverse damage to our reputation from negative publicity or adverse information posted on social media platforms or similar mediums.
 If any of these events were to occur or we otherwise fail to comply with applicable regulations, we could incur liability, face restrictive regulatory actions or incur other harm to our business including quick and irreversible damage to our reputation, brand image and goodwill.
+Additionally, artificial intelligence ("AI") based platforms are increasingly being used in the biopharmaceutical industry.
+While we have undertaken measures to restrict the use of public AI platforms, their use by people, including our vendors, suppliers and contractors, with access to our proprietary and confidential information, including trade secrets, may continue to increase and may lead to the release of such information, which may impact our ability to realize the benefit of our